Why Learning Agility Is Critical for Career Longevity

 The ability to learn from experience is also a critical predictor of success as a leader, according to decades of CCL research.

-4 Keys for Building Career Longevity
+4 Keys for Building a Career that Lasts a Lifetime

 1. Be a Seeker.
-To boost learning agility, you need to seek out new and diverse experiences.
+To boost your learning agility, you need to seek out new and diverse experiences.

 Immerse yourself in situations that broaden your skills and perspective.
 Explore new pathways.